-We very much support the idea of Australians spending all or part of their retirement offshore - cost of living differences mean that they can potentially have a much more relaxed and enjoyable lifestyle.
-It's not for everyone - you need to factor in the impact of prolonged absences from family and lifelong friends - but it is certainly an option that is worthwhile considering.
-One significant factor for many people considering the possibility however is whether the Australian Age pension would be payable to them offshore.
+Many Australian are attracted to spending all or part of their retirement offshore - perhaps to be closer to family or because cost of living differences mean that they can potentially have a much more relaxed and enjoyable lifestyle.
+It's not for everyone - you need to factor in the impact of prolonged absences from family and lifelong friends and you need some capital behind you - we do not support moving overseas if your sole income is the pension and you have no additional capital, except perhaps if you have access to good quality public health care.
+But one significant factor for many people considering the possibility however is whether the Australian Age pension would be payable, to them, entirely or partially, while overseas.

 1. Entitlement to an Australian age pension is dependent upon applicants meeting both income and asset tests - with pension entitlements progressively reducing if an applicant's assets or income exceed specific levels.
 Obviously, there are no issues about self-funded individuals or couples retiring overseas - just make sure to check out how your income is assessed in your new home.
 Happily, most Asian countries do not (yet) tax income generated outside the country.